Alexandre-Silva/ADM/README.md

 TODO: put example

 # Important notes
-The prefix 'adm_*' is reserved for internal ADM functions.
-However you will note that no function is exported even when $ADM/adm.sh is sourced.
+The prefix ```'adm_*'``` is reserved for internal ADM functions.
+However you will note that no function is exported to the shell environment even tought $ADM/adm.sh is sourced.
 This is because internally, ADM dinamically unsets *all* functions with that prefix.